kamilc/campers/docs/examples.md

     on_exit: terminate
 ```

-## Web Development (Full Stack)
+## Web Development (Full Control)

-Run a backend, frontend, and database in the cloud, but edit code locally.
+Run a backend, frontend, and database in the cloud using Docker Compose.
+This gives you full control over the environment.

 ```yaml
 camps: